alexanderlperez/editorials/README.md

 ### Considerations for further development:

+- Extract endpoints to modules:
+As the number of endpoints increases, so does the backend code become unwieldy.
+Common endpoint bases would be extracted to their own modules.

 - State organization:
 Most components right now are stateful, further development would find state being pulled upward and towards state-containers using children props.

 - Error Handling:
 Right now errors are logged to console, and network errors mostly result in a React stack trace.
+A logging service would be useful, to create parseable logs and store for retrieval.
+UI elements to handle the various error states would be helpful for users.

+- Debouncing UI buttons for async actions:
+Some UI actions can be run multiple times before async operations are finished, ex. the "Share" request can be fired multiple times before the initial request finishes and closes the modal.